 Twelve-year-old Jonas lives in a seemingly ideal world.
 Not until he is given his life assignment as the Receiver does he begin to understand the dark secrets behind this fragile community.

 My rating: 2 of 5 stars

-Basically, it started out as an interesting idea but then there were just too many humanistic qualities that were put into boxes of black and white thinking that were ill-defined from the beginning which threw off the whole concept of co-existing societies with extreme contrasting norms.
+It was an interesting idea but there were many humanistic qualities that were put into boxes of black and white thinking that were ill-defined from the beginning which threw off the whole concept of co-existing societies with extreme contrasting norms.
 This resulted in plot holes that were filled in with fantasy.
 Then it ended.